thavishannal/progress8/README.md

 - `CTYUA_DEC_2024_UK_BFC.shp` - Shapefiles for LAs in England, avaliable from the ONS at https://geoportal.statistics.gov.uk/datasets/e0e00383f27d4437ae87d26e673c2d54_0/explore.
 Tableau needs this for geocoding LAs.

 ## Files in this repo
 - `pcodes.sql` - Prepares latitude and longitude data for school postcodes.
-Tableau needs this for plotting its UK postcode geographic role only stores outcode data.
+Tableau needs this for plotting as its UK postcode geographic role only stores outcode data.
 - `la_data_extract.sql` - Extracts progress data for local authorities from `england_ks4_provisional.csv`
 - `pcodes_fixed.csv` - A list of postcodes that I had to manually fix because the dataset was using outdated postcodes. _Remember to send to DfE._
 - `dfe_pcode_coords.csv` - Coordinates of school postcodes.